 Members of the University community have been recognised in the Queen’s Birthday Honours for their exceptional contribution to society.

-Also recognised was Professor Haley Gomez, of the School of Physics and Astronomy who was awarded an MBE for services to astrophysics, astronomy and outreach activities.
+Professor Antony Bayer, from the School of Medicine, was also awarded an MBE for services to Healthcare.

-Vice-Chancellor, Professor Colin Riordan said: “We are very proud to see the dedication and work of our staff and alumni recognised.
-Congratulations to all members of the University’s community who have received honours.”
+Vice-Chancellor, Professor Colin Riordan said: “We are very proud to see the dedication and work of our community recognised.
+Many congratulations to everyone who has been honoured.”